GSK China scandal: Bribery to doctors

 The patent of GSK's leading hepatitis drug, Heptodin, expired in 2006.
-To cope with this, the company launched Changcheng (长城计划 (Great Wall Project)) and Longteng (龙腾计划 (Dragon Flying Project)) where the company used bribery to avoid Chinese doctors using Chinese equivalent of Heptodin.
+To cope with this, the company launched Changcheng (长城计划 (Great Wall Project)) and Longteng (龙腾计划 (Dragon Flying Project)) where the company used bribery to disincentivise Chinese doctors from using a Chinese equivalent of Heptodin.

 According to Gao Feng, head of the economic crimes investigation unit at China's Public Security Ministry, GSK transferred 3 billion yuan to over 700 travel agencies and consultancies during a 6-year period, through which the company bribed doctors, hospitals, officials and medical associations.
 GSK bought services from the travel agencies at prices much higher than real prices, so that the agencies were able to serve as a fund for bribery which was independent of internal financial regulations of the company.

 Xinhua described the hierarchy of GSK's bribery networks, where the company reps bribed ordinary doctors, area managers bribed major clients, regional manager bribed VIPs, the marketing department bribed academics, and the VIP department bribed institutes.
 To avoid regulation, the company paid 7 smaller drug companies including Jiangsu Tailing (江苏泰陵医药) to sell its products.
 The company bought cars, cameras, televisions, electrical autos and other non-medical equipment to bribed centers of disease control and vaccine injection centers for ¥13m.

 Distorted drug prices

-GSK's Lamivudine was priced at 142 RMB in Mainland China, while it only cost 18RMB, 26RMB, 30RMB to buy the drug in Korea, Canada and Britain respectively.
+GSK's Lamivudine was priced at 142 RMB in mainland China, while it only cost 18RMB, 26RMB, 30RMB to buy the drug in Korea, Canada and Britain respectively.
 Adefovir Dipivoxil, another product of GSK, was as expensive as 182 RMB, but it only costs 103.5RMB and 59.92RMB to buy them in Japan and Hong Kong.
 The police investigation also showed how GSK manipulated their drug prices in China, which took 5 measures: